rune/rune/packages/eslint-plugin-rune/README.md

 # eslint-plugin-rune

-This package is a collection of rules and configuration for writing safe logic code for the Rune Multiplayer SDK.
+This package is a collection of rules and configuration for writing safe logic code for the Multiplayer SDK.

 ## Documentation